 Please note: The Department of Mines and Petroleum (DMP) ceased to be a Designated Authority under the Offshore Petroleum and Greenhouse Gas Storage Act 2006 (OPGGSA06) on 1 January 2012.

 Commonwealth petroleum titles, acreage releases and pipelines are no longer viewable in TENGRAPH.
 For all queries regarding administration of Commonwealth titles and pipelines refer to the National Offshore Petroleum Titles Administrator (NOPTA) website.
 For Commonwealth Acreage Release information refer to the Department of Resources, Energy Tourism website.

 Access to TENGRAPH® Online.

-IMPORTANT NOTE: The above link to Tengraph Online has been updated.
+IMPORTANT NOTE: The above link to TENGRAPH Online has been updated.
 Please update any of your stored ‘Favorites Links’ to reflect the new web address.

 This page provides answers to commonly asked questions about TENGRAPH Online.

-Containing user manuals, descriptions of data sets, legend documents and index maps to help you use TENGRAPH Online.
+Contains user manuals, descriptions of data sets, legend documents and index maps to help you use TENGRAPH Online.